 The best way to know for sure is to see your physician and get your magnesium levels in your blood tested.

 However, you could try eating magnesium-rich foods like leafy greens and almonds.
-You can also try soaking in Epsom salt baths (which is actually magnesium sulfate) to see if it makes a difference in your stress, anxiety or sleeping patterns.
+You can also try bathing in Epsom salt for eczema (which is actually magnesium sulfate) to see if it makes a difference in your stress, anxiety or sleeping patterns.